How to Become an Account Manager from Customer Service

 Revenue Ownership

 Understanding retention metrics, expansion revenue, and how to identify upsell and cross-sell opportunities.
 Customer service measures satisfaction.
 Account management measures revenue.
+Compensation structures in AM listings frequently reference commission and bonus tied to growth targets.

 Strategic Relationship Management

 Building multi-threaded relationships across an organization, running business reviews, and creating account plans.
 Moving from one-off interactions to long-term partnership management.
+The corpus lists “teams” and “organization” as top AM skills — this is why.

 Business Development Basics